rafikn/materialui-redux/README.md

-# materialui-redux
+# react-redux-sample
-Frontend app using React, Redux, Material-UI and Webpack (ES6)
+Frontend app using React, Redux and Webpack (ES6)